Raphtory/raphtory.github.io/docs/user-guide/export.md

 # Exporting and visualising your graph
 As with Raphtory's connectors for ingesting data, there are a host of different formats and libraries that you can export your graphs into.
-Below we explore three of these, namely Pandas Dataframes, NetworkX graphs and Pyvis graphs.
+Below we explore three of these, namely Pandas dataframes, NetworkX graphs and Pyvis graphs.

 All functions inside of the `export` module work on both `graphs` and `graph views`, allowing you to specify different windows, layers and subgraphs before conversion.